It's a New Day in Public Health.

 Prior to 2003, the Florida sample was stratified by seven regions, which were groups of counties that were contiguous but otherwise might have little in common with each other.
 From 2003 through 2006, Florida used three strata groups based on county population size: small (less than 50,000), medium (50,000-299,999) and large (300,000 or more), and a fourth stratum was added from 2004 through 2006 that sample areas with telephone exchanges that are known to have at least 45% minority households.
-In 2007 and 2010, the Florida sample has been stratified by county to ensure more useful estimates at the local level.
+Beginning in 2007, the Florida sample has been stratified by county to ensure more useful estimates at the local level.

 After the data collection is completed, data is cleaned and weighted by CDC.
 Data weighting is an important statistical process that attempts to remove bias in the sample.
 BRFSS data set is weighted by density status, geographic region, number of residential telephone numbers, number of adults, age, gender and race/ethnicity.

 As we have seen so far, BRFSS is not based on simple random sampling.
 Because of this fact, we recommend that SAS/SUDAAN software be used to conduct data analysis.
 Confidence intervals are an important measures of the role of chance.

 BRFSS data is collected by calendar year.
 Since 2000, the Florida Department of Health has contracted out the BRFSS data collection to a survey company.
 Data are collected through monthly telephone interviews, and the Department of Health regularly monitors interviews to maintain and ensure data quality.
 At the completion of the interviewing cycle each month, the survey company sends the data to CDC.
 At the end of the year, the CDC aggregates monthly data for the entire year.
 The Department of Health usually receives the annual dataset from the CDC in early fall following the survey administration year.